Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Leon Cooper

-He was awarded the 1972 Nobel Prize for Physics, along with John Bardeen and John Robert Schrieffer, for his role in developing the BCS theory (named for their initials) of superconductivity.
-Also the concept of Cooper electron pairs was named after him.
+Along with John Bardeen and John Robert Schrieffer, he was awarded the 1972 Nobel Prize for Physics for his role in developing the BCS theory (named for their initials) of superconductivity.
+The concept of Cooper electron pairs was also named after him.

-Besides receiving the Nobel Prize, Cooper was awarded the Comstock Prize in 1968, along with J.R.
+In addition to receiving the Nobel Prize, Cooper was awarded the Comstock Prize in 1968, along with J.R.
 Schrieffer, from the National Academy of Sciences.
-He is also a member of several distinguished societies including the American Academy of Arts and Sciences; American Philosophical Society; and the National Academy of Sciences.
+He is also a member of several distinguished societies, including the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences.

 The following press release from the Royal Swedish Academy of Sciences describes Cooper’s work: